 You know the saying when the student is ready, the teacher appears?
 I’d say the same goes for Keepster - the service that allows you to turn favorite messages into printed books, whose Instagram ad interrupted my doom-scrolling late one night.

-“Turn meaningful messages into professionally printed chat books!” the ad teased.
+“Turn meaningful messages into professionally printed message books!” the ad teased.
 Ready to welcome a distraction from my scroll-spiral, I clicked.

 From early family updates to friends’ unwavering support (much needed during the marathon miles of surrogacy) to the clear-as-day evolution of our communication (and relationship) with our beautiful baby girl’s birth mother.
 It was all there, in our messages.